 5.7.5.
 The score is the accumulation of the score for each of the three tasks minus penalties plus bonus points.

 6.1.
 Low Altitude Shut-off Bonus

 6.1.2.
 The pilot selects one of the two shut-off altitudes prior to the round start and tells his timer to record the BONUS if he chooses the 60M height.
 The pilot cannot change the launch selection during the round.
 It will be assumed the launch height will be 100M unless the pilot declares the BONUS round prior to the first launch of the round.

 6.1.3.
 The assigned tasks are then flown using the lower or higher launch height.

 6.1.4.
-The high altitude shut-off score will be scored as normal without additions and a maximum score will be 1000.
+The high altitude shut-off score will be scored as normal without additions.

 7. Optional Group Selection: Seeded MOM